Turkey is here! Shop whole Thanksgiving birds and cuts. SHOP CORN & SOY FREE TURKEY.

 When processed, we don’t add any junk in our turkeys.
 They aren’t injected with artificial flavors, colors, preservatives, tenderizers, or anything synthetic.

 I am always wanting to find out more about how my food was produced.
-This year, I’m diving deep to answer the question, “What’s in the feed?”
+So, I’m diving deep to answer the question, “What’s in the feed?”

 I mean, I know the feed ingredients, but where do they come from?
 How are they produced?
 Why are they needed?
 To find out, I called our feed supplier, Vernon from Panorama Organic in Berks County, PA.
 Here’s what I found out.